lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

 ## CI Pipeline

 With those two new services, it was a matter of building our CI pipeline using GitLab's `.gitlab-ci.yml` YAML syntax.
-A brief overview of ours, where we first defined the stages and that when a new push comes in, the existing workflow is cancelled.
+First we defined the workflow stages.
+We also added an option to cancel any running workflows if a new git push comes in while a workflow is running.

 ```yaml
 workflow: